rupafn/Hadoop-Map-Reduce-System-Example/README.md

 # Hadoop-Map-Reduce-System-Example
-This is an example code of hadoop MapReduce System
+This is an example code of hadoop MapReduce System for HDFS